-College Status: Senior, John Jay College of Criminal Justice What inspires you to be an educator?
+she/her College Status 2022: Senior, John Jay College of Criminal Justice Post Fellowship: With the guidance of her mentor, Reshmanie has decided to apply for graduate school in 2024 for Counseling What inspires you to be an educator?

 What inspired me the most were my amazing teachers growing up.
 From each of my classes, I could walk out with something new that I can take with me in life.
 This is something I hope to continue as an educator.
 I still remember the encouraging words of my ELA teachers, the wisdom of my 8th-grade math teacher, and the art teacher that kept building my confidence.
 I want to bring that into the education system and be that teacher.